 2.)
 Develop new non-PI-based CCR intramural programs

 The CSB makes recommendations to the CCR Director regarding topics and organizational framework for new intramural non-PI-based programs.
 The CSB, either independently or by consultation with ad hoc advisors, reviews proposals submitted to program competitions and makes recommendations to the CCR Director regarding their priority.
 The CSB also makes recommendations to the CCR Director regarding the suitability and level of support of existing CCR technology resources (Cores) as well as the need for implementation of new technology resources.
-On issues of technology development the CSB interfaces closely with the CCR Facilities Tasks Force (FTF).

 All recommendations submitted to the CCR Director should indicate the degree to which they reflect a consensus among Board members.
 Dissenting opinions and views should be addressed so that the Director can fully evaluate input.

 3.)
 Provide input into CCR science strategy and vision

 Upon the CCD Director’s request, the CSB evaluates the CCR science portfolio and highlights to the CCR Director underexplored scientific areas of potentially high impact and growth potential.
 The CSB may also aid in evaluating unsolicited proposals submitted to the Director from individual or groups of PIs.
 The CSB may also advise on suitability and effectiveness of CCR organizational structures.

 The Board shall be comprised of ~20, and not fewer than 15, members, excluding the Chairperson, appointed by the CCR Director.
 A subset of CCR Deputy Directors shall serve on the Board at all times.
 Membership shall be diverse and representing the broad range of science conducted in the CCR and of the spectrum of roles and interests of the community, in areas such as clinical and basic research interests, location of work sites (Bethesda or NCI-Frederick) and gender.